-The Meeting BaaS MCP server provides a powerful platform for managing meeting data, including automated transcriptions, recordings, calendar integrations, and searchable meeting content through the Model Context Protocol (MCP).
+Meeting BaaS MCP Server provides tools for managing meeting data, including transcripts, recordings, calendar events, and search functionality through the Model Context Protocol (MCP).
+This service enables AI assistants like Claude to access meeting information, create recording bots, and search through meeting content.

 To install the Meeting BaaS MCP server: